 Founder and Executive Director

-A former 4th-grade teacher and professional musician and certified 200H yoga teacher, Martín Blank founded The Astronauts SEL Program with all stakeholders in mind.
-He has implemented and taught Social Emotional Learning (SEL), breathing and meditation programs for almost 15,000 students, administrators, and teachers across North America.
-His work with YES! for Schools in teaching breathing and meditation to high-stress schools has been featured on PBS Nova's 2016 The Future of Schools.
-Martín graduated from UC Berkeley with an interdisciplinary degree in Education, Sociology, and Music and in 2018, received the Christopher Peterson Memorial Fellowship for the Master of Applied Positive Psychology (MAPP) program at the University of Pennsylvania.
-Martín enjoys sailing and playing music.
+A former 4th-grade teacher and professional musician and certified 200H yoga teacher, Martín Blank founded The Astronauts SEL Program to help all kids have the skills to regulate and express emotions in productive ways.
+He has implemented and taught Social Emotional Learning (SEL), stress-management and meditation programs to over 15,000 students, administrators, and teachers across North America.
+His work with Sky Schools in teaching breathing and meditation to high-stress schools has been featured on PBS Nova's 2016 The Future of Schools.
+Martín holds a MAPP degree (Master in Applied Positive Psychology) from the University of Pennsylvania, where he was awarded the Christopher Peterson Memorial Fellowship in 2018.
+He also studied education, philosophy, and social change at UC Berkeley, as well as postbaccalaureate jazz saxophone performance at the California Jazz Conservatory in Berkeley, CA. Martín lives in Princeton, NJ with his wife Laura and baby Mateo.

 Frederic Luskin, PhD is the author of best-selling Forgive for Good and Forgive for Love and one of the world's leading researchers and teachers on the subject of forgiveness.
 He is the director of the Stanford Forgiveness Projects, a series of research projects that have validated his forgiveness methods.
 He is a Lecturer in Wellness at the Stanford University School of Medicine and Department Chair of Clinical Psychology at the Institute of Transpersonal Psychology.
 He lives in Redwood City, California and has given expert guidance throughout the development of The Astronauts SEL program.